abhoi/umass-website-template/blog.md

 permalink: /blog/
 ---

 A blog to hold work, thoughts, and experiments.
-Things that I find interesting.
 Let's share.

 <ul class="listing">
 {% for post in site.posts %}